 By Kamilia Lahrichi

-For expats in Latin America — and all over Latin America, for that matter — the idea of punctuality is one of the hardest things to understand.
+For expats in Argentina — and all over Latin America, for that matter — the idea of punctuality is one of the hardest things to understand.
 Argentines, in particular, have a very relaxed attitude towards time.
 In fact, punctuality can seem rude.

 Even the linguistic idiosyncrasies prove the point.

-In a “mañana” (“tomorrow”) culture that loves procrastinating, expats have to learn the half-joke that the word means “anytime between tomorrow and never.”
+In a “mañana culture” that accommodates and even loves procrastination, expats have to learn the half-joke that tomorrow means “anytime between tomorrow and never.”
 To get together socially, an Argentine might say “digamos” (“let’s say”), “typo” (“about”) or “mas o menos” (“more or less”) to set a time to meet.

 Expats should know that for a dinner at someone’s home, arriving at least an hour late is often expected.
 You will still be welcomed anytime afterwards.
 If you are the host, it is considered rude to get upset at latecomers.